Abdulla-Alkhulaqui/ST-EXAM/README.md

 Q1\
 What is the purpose of the continuous integration (CI) practical method?\
---- A. Immediate, automated filtering of possible errors and integration problems, feedback to the developer.
+&check; A. Immediate, automated filtering of possible errors and integration problems, feedback to the developer.
 (Self-check build)\
 --- B. Automatically re-run failed integration tests until they are repaired.\
 --- C. Facilitates the transition to an object-oriented programming language.\
 --- D. Complete replacement of manual testing.

 Q2
 What are the disadvantages of centralized version control systems (Example: SVN, Perforce, CVS)?\
---- A. The privileged role of the server.
-(In the event of a failure, the system becomes unusable until the server is repaire--- d.)
+&check; A. The privileged role of the server.
+(In the event of a failure, the system becomes unusable until the server is repaire.)
 In addition, version control requires a network connection.\
 --- B. File-based operation\
 --- C. Local storage\
 --- D. Concurrency management realized by exclusive locks.